ourcodingclub/ourcodingclub.github.io/_tutorials/brms.md

 # france5_mbrms <- brms::brm(pop ~ year + location, data = France,
 #                            family = poisson(), chains = 3, prior = prior1,
 #                            iter = 3000, warmup = 1000)

+# The intercept here will be very different than your previous models, but that is because we are using the "year" variable and not the adjusted year variable, but you will see that the fixed effects look the same.
+You could change this by making a new column where the year variable to starts at 1 and using that to specify the priors and in the model.

 ```

 As you can see in the comments part above, the prior would be included in the model with a `prior = prior1` argument.